yozorayuki/mpv-plugin-bookmark/README.md

 # mpv-plugin-bookmark
-mpv plugin for recording last play in the playing folder and you can resume to play
+mpv plugin for recording last play in current playing folder and you can resume to play